bioinformaticsdotca/GenEpi_2018/module2/README.md

 python /usr/local/snvphyl-galaxy-cli/bin/snvphyl.py --deploy-docker --fastq-dir ~/CourseData/IDGE_data/module2/VCholerae_SNVPhyl/fastq/ --reference-file ~/CourseData/IDGE_data/module2/VCholerae_SNVPhyl/reference/2010EL-1786-Haiti-2010.fasta --min-coverage 4 --output-dir ~/workspace/VCholerae_SNVPhyl_output
 ```

+### Command arguments

+* `--deploy-docker` launch a [Docker](https://www.docker.com/what-docker) container containing the SNVPhyl software
+* `--fastq-dir` the directory to the sequence reads (in fastq format)
+* `--reference-file` the reference genome file the reads will be aligned to (in fasta format)
+* `--min-coverage` the minimum coverage (number of overlapping reads) needed to identify a variant in the genome
+* `--output-dir` the directory to store the output files

 When finished, the output files should all be in `~/workspace/VCholerae_SNVPhyl_output`.

 ## Questions

 *Note: Precomputed results are in `~/CourseData/IDGE_data/module2/VCholerae_SNVPhyl/example-output` if needed.*

 1. Examine the produced phylogenetic tree in `~/workspace/VCholerae_SNVPhyl_output/phylogeneticTree.newick`.
-To visualize this tree, you can upload the file to <http://phylo.io/> (you will first need to rename the file to end in *nwk* with the command `mv phylogeneticTree.newick phylogeneticTree.nwk`).
+To visualize this tree, you can upload the file to <http://phylo.io/>.
+You will first need to rename the file to end in *nwk* with the command `mv phylogeneticTree.newick phylogeneticTree.nwk`.
+You can then download the file by opening a web browser and navigating to <http://XX.oicrcbw.ca>, where XX is your student ID.
+You can then navigate to `VCholerae_SNVPhyl_output`.

    Given how the genomes group together along with the geographic information and dates, what can you infer about the most likely origin of the introduction of cholera into Haiti?

    For your information, you can find a larger phylogenetic tree in [Figure 1 from "Population Genetics of Vibrio cholerae from Nepal in 2010: Evidence on the Origin of the Haitian Outbreak"][pop-vc-f1].